aforward/stripe-post/README.md

 ## Configuration

-Within your configs, you will need to provide your [https://dashboard.stripe.com/account/apikeys](Stripe API Keys).
+Within your opts, you will need to provide your [https://dashboard.stripe.com/account/apikeys](Stripe API Keys).
 For example,

 ```elixir